KDE/documentation-docs-kdenlive-org/get_involved/contributing_get_started.rst

 From your GitLab fork you make a copy of the manual to your local PC.

 Make a branch.
-A branch is a new/separate version of the master repository.
+A branch is a new/separate version of the master branch.

 Now you can start making changes.